cockroachdb/docs/v19.1/cluster-topology-patterns.md

 Before selecting a pattern:

 - Review the recommendations and requirements in our [Production Checklist](recommended-production-settings.html).
 - Review the [CockroachDB architecture](architecture/overview.html).
 It's especially important to understand how data is stored in ranges, how ranges are replicated, and how one replica in each range serves as the "leaseholder" that coordinates all read and write requests for that range.
-See our [Performance Tuning](performance-tuning.html#important-concepts) tutorial for more details about these important concepts and for simple read and write examples.
+For more details and some example scenarios, see [Reads and Writes in CockroachDB](reads-and-writers-overview.html).
 - Learn about the concept of [locality](start-a-node.html#locality), which makes CockroachDB aware of the location of nodes and able to intelligently balance replicas across localities.
 Locality is also a prerequisite for the [follow-the-workload](demo-follow-the-workload.html) feature and for enterprise [partitioning](partitioning.html).
 - Learn about [follower reads](follower-reads.html), an enterprise feature, which reduces latency for read queries by letting the closest replica serve the read request at the expense of only not guaranteeing that data is up to date.